 I am interested in plasma physics.
 To which department should I apply?

 The Plasma Physics Program at Princeton is in the Department of Astrophysical Sciences.
-It is this Department with which the Princeton Plasma Physics Laboratory, located at the nearby Forrestal Campus, is associated.
-A student whose primary academic interest is in plasma physics should apply to this Department listed as PPL.
+It is this Department with which the Princeton Plasma Physics Laboratory (PPPL), located at the nearby Forrestal Campus, is associated.
+A student whose primary academic interest is in plasma physics should apply to this Department listed as PPPL.
 However, students in other departments may take courses in Astrophysical Sciences just as plasma physics students augment their curriculum with courses outside their own department.
 Close ties are maintained with the Department of Physics.
 The Department of Mechanical and Aerospace Engineering offers plasma physics with specific orientation toward lasers and electric propulsion.

 Should I specialize in this one field so early in my career?